Regular propagators of bilinear quantum systems

-The above result applies for instance when $\mu:x\mapsto x$ is the identity function.
-The techniques introduced in this paper provide estimates from above and from below for the attainable set when using different classes of admissible controls: \begin{proposition}[Proved in Section~\ref{Sec:PotentialWell}] Let $\mu :x\mapsto x$ be the identity function on $(0,1)$.
-Then, for every $T>0$, the input-output mapping $u\mapsto \Upsilon^u_T$ associated with \eqref{Eq:PotetialWell} admits a unique continuous extension to the set $\radon{(0,T]}$ of the Radon measures.
+The above result applies for instance to $W:x\mapsto x^2$. \nuovo{Since the control potential is bounded, the input-output mapping $u\mapsto \Upsilon^u_T$ of \eqref{Eq:Potential} admits a unique continuous extension to $L^1([0,T],\R)$.} The techniques introduced in the present analysis provide the following estimates from above for the attainable set when using different classes of admissible controls. \begin{proposition}\nuovo{Let $T>0$ and $W :x\mapsto x^2$.
+Then:} \begin{itemize} \item The attainable set from $\varphi_1$ with $L^1$ controls,